Israel says sees signs of cracks in Assad rule

 Barak said it was significant that King Abdullah of Jordan has called on Assad to step down and that the Arab League suspended Syria this month.

-"That is a real signal that there is acceleration toward the end of this regime," he said.
+"That is a real signal that there is acceleration towards the end of this regime," he said.

 Syria remains in a formal state of war with Israel, which seized the Golan Heights in 1967.
 It also has alliances with Iran as well as militant groups Hamas and Hezbollah.